grain-lang/grain-lang.org/src/tooling/grain_doc.md

 You can run `grain doc <file|dir> -o <file|dir>` to generate markdown documentation for your code.
 As of Grain v0.5, the `grain doc` command supports directory input to recursively generate documentation for all `.gr` files.

+### Without doc blocks

+You can even use `grain doc` without doc blocks in your code.
+It will still generate simple documentation for data types and exported values, such as displaying their names and type signatures.

 ## Annotations

 ### @param